Best Hearing Aids

 From our findings, these hearing aid manufacturers have received high customer satisfaction ratings due to the quality, durability and reliability of their hearing aids.
 Because of this, we recommend you buy a hearing aid produced by one of these six manufacturers.
 It is important to note that all leading hearing aid retailers stock hearing aids made by these manufacturers.

-Who are the best hearing aids retailers 2017?
+Who are the best hearing aid retailers 2017?

-The best hearing aids retailers are: Bloom, Amplifon, Hidden Hearing, Boots, Specsavers and Scrivens.
+The best nationwide hearing aid retailers are: Bloom, Amplifon, Hidden Hearing, Boots, Specsavers and Scrivens.
 Clinic Compare has collated information on the number of stores and range of hearing aid brands supplied at each retailer.

 |Hearing aids retailer||Number of stores||Brands they supply||Bloom||32||